 If constructed, the project would interconnect with major transmission infrastructure in eastern Ontario fewer than 8 kilometres away, allowing flexible east-west bi-directional power flow.
 This allows for adequate load capacity, and is easily accessible for workers, equipment and supplies.

-Unlike other energy technologies requiring upgrades or replacement every few decades, the proposed Marmora Pumped Storage Project has an operational life span of more than 90 years.
+Unlike other energy technologies requiring upgrades or replacement every few decades, the proposed Marmora Clean Energy Hub Project has an operational life span of more than 90 years.
 With a low operating cost and the ability to supply electricity on-demand, this GHG-free facility can help Ontario meet future capacity needs and achieve its climate change goal of being net-zero by 2050.

 Surrounding lands on the Marmora property could be developed for community recreational use and tourism throughout the year.
 The creation of naturalized areas for public use could be explored as a potential conservation opportunity in the future.